Hope United Presbyterian Church

 We are a Christ centered community of Faith, led by the Holy Spirit to share God's love with others

 Hope's worship style is a relaxed blend of traditional and modern elements, all united in bringing glory to God while binding us in friendship with each other.
-We are a friendly church committed to spreading God's word across the whole Fort Myers - Estero-Three Oaks area through invitation and mission involvement.
+We are a friendly church committed to spreading God's word across the Estero area through invitation and mission involvement.
 We love uniting in fellowship, and often organize gatherings and events.
 Independently and through our local Presbytery, we contribute to community organizations dealing with poverty and hunger.